rhodyprog4ds/BrownFall20/_sources/portfolio/reflective.md

 ```

 Watch an episode of a high quality[^hq] podcast and write a blog style summary and review of the episode.
-Highlight what you learned and how it relates to things
+Highlight what you learned and how it relates to topics covered in class.

 Approved Podcasts:
 - [Pod of Asclepius, Fall Series: The Philosophy of Data Science](https://www.podofasclepius.com/philosophy-of-data-science)